The island’s world-leading ICT and semiconductor sectors have come under the spotlight following a series of high-profile cyberattacks.

 In addition, says Wu, publicity regarding ransomware attacks can negatively impact a company’s reputation.
 Poor security records make businesses less attractive and reliable as potential business partners, he says.

 As Taiwan continues to advance in various high-tech fields, cybersecurity becomes ever more important.
-Chen Hao-wei, president of NEX Foundation, a nonprofit cybersecurity startup focused on talent reciprocation, says cybersecurity is now a fundamental part of the development of high-end technologies.
+Chen Hao-wei, president of NEX Foundation, a nonprofit organization focused on talent reciprocation, says cybersecurity is now a fundamental part of the development of high-end technologies.
 “When we adopt those technologies, we need to constantly think about what we want to protect,” says Chen.
 “Companies moving everything online will only give cyber predators more incentives” to attack, he adds.

 For Taiwanese semiconductor manufacturers, cybersecurity is becoming an integral part of their business models.
 Terry Tsao, global chief marketing officer and president of the Taiwan branch of SEMI, an industry association representing companies in the electronics manufacturing and design supply chain, says that a major factor in the success of Taiwan’s semiconductor industry is the trust it has built with customers by keeping their information safe.